-Who is a good candidate for a thigh lift?
+Who is a good candidate for thigh lift surgery?

 You may be a candidate for a thigh lift if you are in good health and over 18 years old.
 Dr. Sato will examine you and review your medical history in order to determine whether a thigh lift is right for you.
 If you anticipate significant weight loss, she may suggest that you wait until your weight loss goal has been reached.

 What happens during thigh lift surgery?

 If performed alone, a thigh lift is usually an outpatient procedure performed under IV sedation and a local anesthetic at in-office operating room or under general anesthesia at an ambulatory surgery center.

 If a thigh lift is performed as part of a larger set of procedures such as post-bariatric surgery, the surgery may be done under general anesthesia in a facility with overnight capabilities.

 Depending on the patient’s desires, this procedure could target the inner or outer thigh.
 An inner thigh lift, which is much more common, requires an incision in the groin area that sometimes extends around the back of the thigh along the infra-gluteal crease (crescent thigh lift) or an incision that extends from the groin area to the knee along the medial aspect of the thigh (vertical thigh lift).

 Outer thigh lifts are relatively rare and are only performed on a specific subset of patients because liposuction and/or body/butt lift will usually produce better results for this troublesome area.

 What can I expect while recovering from thigh lift surgery?

 You will likely experience some pain and bruising that may last several days.
 If you have swelling, it will start to resolve within 3-4 weeks.
 If you have drains placed intra-operatively, you will be provided with drain teaching.
 Any drains will be removed in the post-operative clinic.